VanTung203/portfolio_website/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+However, we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Technologies Used

+- **React.js**: JavaScript library for building user interfaces.
+- **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
+- **React Router**: For handling page navigation.
+- **Node.js and Express**: For backend services (if applicable).
+- **MongoDB**: For database management (if applicable).

+## Features

+- **Responsive Layout**: Optimized for all screen sizes using Tailwind CSS.
+- **Interactive About Me Section**: Showcases personal information and professional skills.
+- **Project Gallery**: Display of my previous work and projects.
+- **Contact Form**: Allows visitors to send messages directly from the website.

 ## Learn More